gabhijit/oran-sc-installer/README.md

 # Introduction

-This is an installer for ORAN SC RIC Platforms and other ONAP components to get a basic working installation up and running.
-The goal of this project is not to be just a bunch of scripts that perform the actual work, but also explain what is happening under the hood, so that it's easier to debug issues one may face during the installation.
-Eventually the goal is to upstream this documentation to ORAN-SC.
+One of the challenges working with ORAN-SC software components is bringing up the NearRT RIC and Non RT RIC platforms up and running on a developer machine.
+The goal of this project is to bridge that gap.
+This pshould help the developers of XApps and RApps.
+The eventual goal of this project is to make a fully functional platform that can be deployed by the service providers.

+Also, For Non RT RIC, the goal is to minimize dependencies on the ONAP and bring up those components individually.
+Bringing up whole of ONAP as SMO for the NonRT RIC is a bit of an overkill and we are trying to mitigate that platform.

+This project will leverage the ORAN-SC software components for the platform.

+# Status

+Currently a single helm chart to install Near RT RIC platform is available.
+This project is a WIP and a substantial portion of it will be upstreamed to ORAN-SC.